unepwcmc/ProtectedPlanet/docs/installation.md

 ### Installation

-The application depends on Ruby, PostgreSQL and Postgis.
+The application depends on:

+* Ruby
+* PostgreSQL
+* Postgis
+* Redis

 They require no special setup, so install them with your favourite package manager.

 After that, it's pretty standard: